-‘Damned if you do’: Alabama’s Jones in a bind on impeachment
+Alabama Democratic Sen. Jones in a bind on impeachment

 “I’m not making a judgment about where we are on any of this because it’s too early,” Jones said, not waiting to be asked.
 He noted his potential role as a juror if the issue lands in the Senate.

-Already considered the Senate’s most endangered Democrat, the senator is facing the uncomfortable possibility of having to vote on removing the president from office while running for reelection in a state where Trump won 62 percent of the vote.
+Already considered the Senate’s most endangered Democrat, the senator is facing the uncomfortable possibility of having to vote on removing the president from office while running for reelection in a state where Trump won 62% of the vote.
 Whatever Jones decides, if it comes to that, he’s going to make lots of Alabamians mad.

 Just the prospect of an impeachment trial and vote is throwing partisan accelerant on a race Jones had wanted focused on safer, bipartisan economic issues.